 A root canal is the most common dental procedures performed in our office.
 This treatment can save your natural teeth and prevent the need for dental implants or bridges.
 At the center of your tooth is pulp.
 The pulp is a collection of blood vessels, nerves, and connective tissue that help to initially build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks, and fractures, or repeated dental procedures on the tooth.
 Symptoms of the infection can include swelling around the tooth, sensitivity to temperature, discomfort when chewing with the tooth, and spontaneous pain.
-If you experience any of these symptoms, your dentist may recommend root canal therapy to eliminate the diseased pulp.
+If you experience any of these symptoms, Dr. Hatim Hamad may recommend a root canal in Buffalo NY to eliminate the diseased pulp.

 How is a root canal performed?